-- They have systems or processes16 in place to detect when the threshold or time limit has been reached; and - They do not defer CDD or delay obtaining relevant information about the customer where applicable legislation, for example FTR or provisions in national legislation, require that this information be obtained at the outset; - Adjusting the quantity of information obtained for identification, verification or monitoring purposes, for example by: - Verifying identity on the basis of information obtained from one reliable, credible and independent document or data source only; or - Assuming the nature and purpose of the business relationship because the product is designed for one particular use only, such as a company pension scheme; - Adjusting the quality or source of information obtained for identification, verification or monitoring purposes, for example by: - Accepting information obtained from the customer rather than an independent source when verifying the beneficial owner's identity (note that this is not permitted in relation to the verification of the customer's identity); - Relying on the source of funds to meet some of the CDD requirements, where the risk associated with all aspects of the relationship is very low, for example where the funds are state benefit payments; - Adjusting the frequency of CDD updates and reviews of the business relationship, for example carrying these out only when trigger events occur such as the customer looking to take out a new product or service or when a certain transaction threshold is reached; or - Adjusting the frequency and intensity of transaction monitoring, for example by monitoring transactions above a certain threshold only.
-Where firms choose to do this, they should ensure that the threshold is set at a reasonable level and that they have systems in place to identify linked transactions that, together, would exceed that threshold.
+- They do not defer CDD or delay obtaining relevant information about the customer where applicable legislation, for example FTR or provisions in national legislation, require that this information be obtained at the outset; - Adjusting the quantity of information obtained for identification, verification or monitoring purposes, for example by: - Verifying identity on the basis of information obtained from one reliable, credible and independent document or data source only; or - Assuming the nature and purpose of the business relationship because the product is designed for one particular use only, such as a company pension scheme; - Adjusting the quality or source of information obtained for identification, verification or monitoring purposes, for example by: - Accepting information obtained from the customer rather than an independent source when verifying the beneficial owner's identity (note that this is not permitted in relation to the verification of the customer's identity); - Relying on the source of funds to meet some of the CDD requirements, where the risk associated with all aspects of the relationship is very low, for example where the funds are state benefit payments; - Adjusting the frequency of CDD updates and reviews of the business relationship, depending on the level of risk associated with that customer; or - Adjusting the frequency and intensity of transaction monitoring, for example by monitoring transactions above a certain threshold only.
+Where Firms choose to do this, they should ensure that the threshold is set at a reasonable level and that they have systems in place to identify linked transactions that, together, would exceed that threshold.

-When applying SDD measures, firms should obtain sufficient information to enable them to be reasonably satisfied that their assessment that the ML/TF risk associated with the relationship is low is justified.
+When applying SDD measures, Firms should obtain sufficient information to enable them to be reasonably satisfied that their assessment that the ML/TF risk associated with the relationship is low is justified.
 Firms should obtain sufficient information about the nature of the business relationship to identify any unusual or suspicious transactions.
 Firms should note that SDD does not exempt it from reporting suspicious transactions to the FIU Ireland and the Revenue Commissioners.